PalakRajput/java-concepts/src/main/com/concept/MemoryModelTheory.md

 1. When a thread is started, JRE creates a new thread stack for it.
 2. When the thread calls methodA(), the runtime environment pushes a new frame onto the thread stack.
-The frame contains the call stack and local variables for methodA().
+The frame contains the call stack and local variables, object references for methodA().
 3. When methodB() is called from methodA(), again a new stack frame is pushed onto the thread stack.
 The frame contains the call stack and local variables for methodB().
 4. When methodB() returns, the runtime environment pops the frame for methodB() off the thread stack.
 When methodA()